2 bedrooms: (3 bedrooms from the end of May 2020)

 Double bedroom with super king size bed, en suite shower room and French doors to shared balcony

-	Twin room with French doors to shared balcony
+Twin room (can be double) with French doors to shared balcony

 Shower room – not en suite

 Open plan kitchen, dining room and living room with doors opening onto pool terrace

 Due for completion in May 2020: studio/playroom with separate external access